Updated January 1, 2019

 Note: For billing convenience, minimum rent amounts may be averaged over 5-year periods.
 The exact minimum payment amounts will be shown in each individual agreement.

 Investments in infrastructure and their economic justification are solely the responsibility of the agreement holder.
 However, all infrastructures must be pre-approved by TVA in accordance with the terms of the relevant agreement.

 Under the PGR approach, financial statements identifying gross revenues must be submitted annually to TVA.
-The statements must be compiled or reviewed (based upon the revenue amount as shown in Table 3) and signed by a Certified Public Accountant (CPA).
+The statements must be compiled or reviewed (based on the revenue amount as shown in Table 3) and signed by a Certified Public Accountant (CPA).
 As an alternative to having the CPA sign the financial statements, federal and state tax returns prepared and signed by a CPA may be submitted.
 However, the financial statements identifying the gross revenues must still be signed by the operator and submitted to TVA.
 Statements will clearly identify the various revenue sources from the operations on TVA land and associated harbor limits.
 The agreement will allow TVA to conduct financial audits at any time at its discretion.
-If TVA conducts an audit which shows revenues underreported by 10% or more, TVA will charge the reasonable costs of the audit and a penalty to the operator.
-The penalty will be determined by TVA.
+If TVA conducts an audit that shows revenues underreported by 10% or more, TVA will charge the reasonable costs of the audit and a penalty to the operator.
+TVA will determine the penalty.
 The operator must also pay the appropriate rent due with respect to the unreported revenue.
 TVA has the right to terminate the agreement for inaccurate reporting of revenue.